 HOW DO I FILE A CLASS ACTION LAWSUIT?

 The best lawyers know that your case is about more than just a big settlement.
 So, if hurt, defrauded, or tricked, justice matters.
-Experience and dedication can make all the difference in your claim, get the answers you seek from among the top trial attorneys in the nation.
+Experience and dedication can make all the difference in your claim, call McDonald Worley to get the answers you seek.